 Some available accommodations are wheelchair access, reader, extended testing time, a separate testing area, and zoom text font size.

 What topics and sub-topics are covered on this exam?
-What percentage of questions are there for each topic?

 - Health Promotion, Screening, and Early Detection – 6%